topology-tool-kit/ttk-data/docs/persistenceClustering1.md

 ## Pipeline description
 <!--This example first loads a triangle mesh from disk.-->
-Firstly, this example loads a cloud of points from disk (top left view in the above screenshot), then computes a mesh on which a density field is obtained with a Gaussian Resampling on the points (top right view in the above screenshot) and will be considered as the input scalar data.
+First, this example loads a point cloud from disk (top left view in the above screenshot), then it computes a mesh on which a density field is obtained with a Gaussian Resampling on the points (top right view in the above screenshot).
+This density field will be considered as the input scalar data.
 <!--In a pre-processing, the mesh is smoothed and an elevation function is computed on top of it.-->
 <!--Then an elevation function is computed on it, and will be considered as the input scalar data for ou.-->

-Next, a [PersistenceDiagram](https://topology-tool-kit.github.io/doc/html/classttkPersistenceDiagram.html) is computed and thresholds are applied base on pair identifier to remove the diagonal, and on persistence to maintain only the features with a persistence above a certain value.
+Next, a [PersistenceDiagram](https://topology-tool-kit.github.io/doc/html/classttkPersistenceDiagram.html) is computed and thresholds are applied base on persistence to maintain only the features with a persistence above a certain value.
 The result is a simplified persistence diagram (bottom left view in the above screenshot).

 The simplified persistence diagram is then used as a constraint for the [TopologicalSimplification](https://topology-tool-kit.github.io/doc/html/classttkTopologicalSimplification.html) of the input scalar data, giving us a simplified data.

-Form there a [MorseSmaleComplex](https://topology-tool-kit.github.io/doc/html/classttkMorseSmaleComplex.html) is computed (bottom right view in the above screenshot) then smoothed, and a clusterization of the space results from it.
+Form there a [MorseSmaleComplex](https://topology-tool-kit.github.io/doc/html/classttkMorseSmaleComplex.html) is computed (bottom right view in the above screenshot) then smoothed.
+Finally, by using the identifier of the 2-dimension cell of the Morse Smale complex where one point lands, a cluster is given to it.